SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Human Factors were created with the idea that 12 types of human behaviors – known as The Dirty Dozen– can be associated with issues to quantify human motivations for behavior that are related to safety concerns.
 The central motif here is aviation risk management through understanding.

 When safety managers and front-line employees can identify the reasons for their behavior, they can instigate formal (i.e., procedures) controls and informal (i.e. change behavior) controls over behavior.
-The Dirty Dozen were formulated to identify the 12 motivating factors that can be at the root of almost any type of behavior.
+The Dirty Dozen was formulated to identify the 12 motivating factors that can be at the root of almost any type of behavior.

 Yet over the course of my involvement with aviation safety management systems, both in terms of experience and academic research, I increasingly see the necessity of considering risk management attitude as the 13 Human Factor.
 Risk attitudes are a ubiquitous motivator in every decision that is made in an aviation safety program.